Dwight L. Moody: Evangelistic travels

 During a trip to the United Kingdom in the spring of 1872, Moody became well known as an evangelist.
 Literary works published by the Moody Bible Institute claim that he was the greatest evangelist of the 19th century.
 He preached almost a hundred times and came into communion with the Plymouth Brethren.
 On several occasions, he filled stadia of a capacity of 2,000 to 4,000.
 According to his memoir, in the Botanic Gardens Palace, he attracted an audience estimated at between 15,000 and 30,000.

 That turnout continued throughout 1874 and 1875, with crowds of thousands at all of his meetings.
-During his visit to Scotland, Moody was helped and encouraged by Andrew A. Bonar.
-The famous London Baptist preacher Charles Spurgeon invited him to speak, and he promoted the American as well.
+During his visit to Scotland, Moody was helped and encouraged by Andrew Bonar.
+London Baptist preacher Charles Spurgeon invited him to speak, and Spurgeon promoted Moody's preaching.
 When Moody returned to the US, he was said to frequently attract crowds of 12,000 to 20,000, such crowds being as common as they had been in England.
 President Grant and some of his cabinet officials attended a Moody meeting on January 19, 1876.
 Moody held evangelistic meetings from Boston to New York, throughout New England, and as far west as San Francisco, also visiting other West Coast towns from Vancouver, British Columbia, Canada to San Diego.

-Moody aided the work of cross-cultural evangelism by promoting "The Wordless Book", a teaching tool Charles Spurgeon had developed in 1866.
-In 1875, Moody added a fourth color to the design of the three-color evangelistic device: gold — to "represent heaven."
+Moody aided the work of cross-cultural evangelism by promoting the Wordless Book, a teaching tool Spurgeon had developed in 1866.
+In 1875, Moody added a fourth color to the design of the three-color evangelistic device: gold, to "represent heaven."
 This "book" has been and is still used to teach uncounted thousands of illiterate people, young and old, around the globe about the gospel message.